Clemson Wins 2019 CFP Championship: Celebration Highlights and Twitter Reaction

 While Alabama has been the most dominant team in the sport over the past decade, Clemson has somehow figured out this squad:

+It's a shame the system will now force Trevor Lawrence to play two more years of college football, risking his knees and shoulders for Clemson after already winning it a national championship.

-With a lot of talent set to return next season, including starting quarterback Trevor Lawrence, this team could be celebrating again a year from now.
+With Lawrence and plenty of other talent set to return next season, this team could be celebrating again a year from now.